 Evaluation and Testing

-Evaluation of model is as important as making the model.
+Evaluation of the model is as important as making the model.
 I have created 3 models in ARMA , Auto regression and Vector Auto regression.
 Using mean squared error and R-squared error I took the error rates of different models.
-Accuracy also calculated to understand how efficient and precise my model is.
-Initial modeling was done on time series of “Republic of Russia”.
-Final modeling will be done on live website using python Dash or Streamlit.
+Accuracy is also calculated to understand how efficient and precise this model is.
+Despite the fact that the model below was constructed using a Russian dataset.
+The live dashboard and modeling for the final product will be based on the whole country's master dataset.